Open-LinaOS-Foundation/LinaOS/Documentation/core-api/irq/irq-domain.rst

 The No Map mapping is to be used when the hwirq number is programmable in the hardware.
-In this case it is best to program the Linux IRQ number into the hardware itself so that no mapping is required.
-Calling irq_create_direct_mapping() will allocate a Linux IRQ number and call the .map() callback so that driver can program the Linux IRQ number into the hardware.
+In this case it is best to program the LinaOS IRQ number into the hardware itself so that no mapping is required.
+Calling irq_create_direct_mapping() will allocate a LinaOS IRQ number and call the .map() callback so that driver can program the LinaOS IRQ number into the hardware.

 Most drivers cannot use this mapping.